At the Next Fertility Nordic biobank, women and men can freeze and store their gametes.

 - Before certain surgeries, medical procedures (e.g vasectomy)

 - If their workspace is hazardous or they are deployed in the military

 What affects the quality of sperm?

 Sperm quality can be negatively affected by tobacco, certain medications, excessive alcohol and coffee consumption, obesity, hazardous substances in the environment, and stress.
 In addition, men are advised to avoid seat heating in cars, taking hot baths, resting laptops on their lap, and carrying a mobile phone in their trouser pocket.
-Sperm has a 3-month development cycle, thus a man’s healthy lifestyle can help improve the results of the spermogram.
+Sperm have a 3-month development cycle, thus a man’s healthy lifestyle can help improve the results of the spermogram.